 Who do you think are the most powerful people in the world?
 Kings?
 Religious Leaders?
 Generals?
 Scientists?
 "The People"?
 Poets?
 A divine deity?
 Hmmm...
 What changes the world?
 Murder/War?
 Communication/Words?
 Oh dear Le Chevalier D'Eon.
 Not only does this magnificent show symbolize significant motifs - the core of human nature, Cruelty Vs Masculinity and more, but at the same time it delves into France's reality during the 18th century.
 Poverty of the poor, corruption of the government, the role of women (social hierarchy) and more.
 This is a tragic mystery that'll leave the audience confused and befuddled quite a bit, but if the audience can see through the act and see the core lying beneath the outer surface then wow, is this a performance to be seen!

-The story of Le Chevalier D'Eon is so unique, it's unlike anything I've ever seen before.
-I won't talk more about the actual synopsis because that's on Mal.
+The story of Le Chevalier D'Eon is so unique, it's unlike anything I've ever seen before in anime.
+I won't talk more about the actual synopsis because you find that everywhere.
 There is magic within a historic show (Remember, the characters in the show actually exist in real history, and their roles in the stories are pretty much mirrors of their characters in real history).
 Pretty weird, and sounds pretty pathetic (magic) and boring (history)...
 Well, I can assure you that it's neither.
 This show makes history intriguing to say the last.
 Go watch the show if you're up for a one way ticket to masterpiece-ville.
 The magic blends in perfectly with the ominous mysteries lurking within France, England and Russia during a dark era in history.
 The magic (power of the psalms) symbolize the power of religion and the church in Europe during the 18th century and it's influence upon all the tragedies that occur during that bloody era.
 The beginning of the French Revolution in France, rise of Catherine the Great in Russia, failure of imperialism in England during King George III's reign and the churches dark secrets that make everything happen.